 Elvis first performed this song live in December 1955, telling club owner Rob King, "This is gonna be my first hit."

-On The Milton Berle Show, Berle presented Elvis with 2 Billboard "Triple Crown" awards for simultaneously reaching #1 on all 6 of their Pop and Country charts with this song.
-This also reached the top 5 on the R&B charts.
+Billboard presented Elvis with a "Double Triple Crown" award for simultaneously reaching #1 on all six of their pop and country charts with this song.
+The song also reached the Top 5 on the R&B chart.

 This was inducted into the Grammy Hall of Fame in 1995.

 Bill Clinton's first US presidential campaign received a much-needed boost when he played this on the saxophone as a guest on The Arsenio Hall Show.
 During that campaign against the first George Bush, Clinton said, "You know, Bush is always comparing me to Elvis in sort of unflattering ways.
-I don't think Bush would have liked Elvis very much, and that's just another thing that's wrong with him." (thanks to Eileen for her help with these)
+I don't think Bush would have liked Elvis very much, and that's just another thing that's wrong with him."

 Lynyrd Skynyrd released an acoustic version on their album Endangered Species.
 In a low-budget arthouse movie called Grutzi Elvis, Clash singer Joe Strummer did soundtrack work for the film, and recorded two cover versions of the song - a Cajun style acoustic version with German session musicians, and a more rocking version rumored to be an out-take from recording sessions from the Clash.
 He also regularly covered the song with his pre-Clash band, the 101ers.

 This was first offered to The Wilburn Brothers, a country music duo who had a handful of hit records in the '50s and '60s and formed the music publishing company that signed an up-and-comer named Loretta Lynn.
 The brothers turned down the tune, calling it "strange and almost morbid."